-In Straitened Times - a site specific work for St Pancras Church Crypt, Euston Rd.
+In Straitened Times - a site specific work for One That Holds Everything held in St Pancras Church Crypt, Euston Rd.

 The building is a classical revival style church famous for its north and south porches with caryatids modelled on the Eryctheion -part of the Acropolis.

-Prior to making the piece I had visited Athens for documenta art fair.
+Prior to making the piece I had visited Athens for the Documenta art fair.
+Greece was in the midst of a debt crisis with public services cut back due to fiscal restrains imposed by the ECB.
 I was shocked at the poverty and neglect in the city.
-Public services were lacking due to fiscal restraints imposed on Greece by European banks.

 My piece was an abstracted version of a caryatid.
 The caryatid is a symbolic motif - a handmaid subservient to the dead King.
 She would make offerings on his behalf in the temple dedicated to him.
 Architecturally, the caryatid performs the function of a column in Greek classical temples.